 Student loans have become a necessity for folks seeking to advance their education.
 As tuition prices increase at eight times that of wages, would-be students are no longer able to work a part-time summer job to cover the cost of school, books, and rent.
 Rent, particularly, is a surging expense: the national median rent for a one-bedroom unit has risen to $959 per month.
 In metropolitan areas like Washington, it’s more than 150% of the national level.
 Warren has plans for that, too.

 These loans are not only hurting borrowers.
 They have proven debilitating to the economy, too.

 Study after study has found that student debt has a direct negative impact on young people buying homes.
-Despite an insurgence of first-time buyer assistance programs, home ownership for people age 24-32 nosedived by 8.8% over a ten year period from 2005 to 2014.
+Despite an insurgence of first-time buyer assistance programs, homeownership for people aged 24-32 nosedived by 8.8% over a ten-year period from 2005 to 2014.
 In a 2012 survey, 40% of responders delayed such purchases due to preexisting debt.

 But how does one pay for such a problem?
 Naysayers and supporters alike have questioned this for years.
 Warren’s answer?
 Undo the Republican tax cuts on the wealthiest Americans and corporations, instilling a 2% “wealth tax” on the 75,000 households earning more than $50 million.
 According to the Senator, such a tax could bring in $2.75 trillion in revenue over ten years.

 In the Democratic Party’s historically crowded presidential primary, Warren is the only one of the four major candidates to propose a student debt relief plan.
 Despite affecting 25% of the United States’ population, only Senator Bernie Sanders, Mayor Pete Buttigieg, and former HUD chief Julián Castro have put out proposals aimed at curbing student debt.